techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-9-notes.md

 END WHEN
 ```
 **Explanation:**
-Whenever a neighbour “flashes”, they send a small message.
+- A neighbour “flashes” and broadcasts a tiny message.
-When we hear it, we **advance our own clock**.
+- When this device hears that message, it **nudges its own clock forward**.
-This is the key mechanic: hearing a neighbour nudges our timing closer to theirs.
+- This is the key mechanism behind synchronisation:
+  **hearing someone ahead of you nudges you to catch up.**

+This mirrors how real fireflies adjust their flashing rhythm when they see others nearby.

 ---